django-cms/djangocms-admin-style/README.rst

-After this is done you could run tests with following command ``gulp tests`` Or if you want to run a separate test run ``gulp tests:integration --tests=loginAdmin`` And if you have to clean the database up from your ghost server run ``--clean`` with your test to clean up the database
+After this is done you could run tests with following command ``gulp tests`` Or if you want to run a separate test run ``gulp tests:integration --tests=loginAdmin`` And if you have to clean the database up run ``--clean`` with your test

 If you do not have virtualenv yet, create and activate it first: